WILLIAM ROBINSON, EXECUTIVE DIRECTOR

 DALLAS HAMBRICK HITT, RESEARCH SCIENTIST

-Dallas Hambrick Hitt, PhD, is a research scientist for the Darden-Curry Partnership for Leaders in Education and faculty for the Curry School of Education at the University of Virginia.
+Dallas Hambrick Hitt, PhD, is a research scientist for the Partnership for Leaders in Education and faculty for the School of Education and Human Development at the University of Virginia.
 Through partnerships with the Center on School Turnaround at WestEd and the Wallace Foundation, Dallas pursues her research interests within the fields of school turnaround and leadership, including sustained school turnaround, identification of a model for turnaround principal competencies, and effective turnaround leadership.

 Dallas's cutting edge work on school turnaround and leadership is intended for both scholars and practitioners, and is published as peer reviewed journal articles, book chapters, and technical assistance instruments.
 Prior to her career in research, Dallas served as a teacher, program coordinator, and associate principal for school improvement as well as curriculum and instruction in urban San Antonio after earning masters degrees in both teaching and school leadership from Trinity University.
 Dallas earned her PhD at the University of Virginia.